Donyell Malen: Personal life

+Malen is a Christian.
 Born in Wieringen, Hollands Kroon, Malen is of Surinamese descent through his father.
-Malen's mother separated from his father at a young age and he was later raised by his mother and grandparents.
-Malen's mother re-married when he was seven, and he then lived with his new step-father alongside his four new half-brothers and sisters.
+His mother separated from his father at a young age and he was later raised by his mother and grandparents.
+His mother remarried when he was seven, and he then lived with his new step-father alongside his four new half-brothers and sisters.
 Malen recognised his grandmother as the person who most encouraged him to become a footballer, teaching him how to kick a ball when he was three years old.
-Nicknamed "Don" by his friends and family – Malen was a childhood friend of future Netherlands teammate Matthijs de Ligt.
+Nicknamed "Don" by his friends and family, right after his first goal with Roma he has been renamed 'Bobby Malen' by fans, because of his surname's loose assonance to Bob Marley's.
+The player has shown appreciation for his new nickname, and the club used it in the video announcing the signing of his permanent deal.
+Malen was a childhood friend of future Netherlands teammate Matthijs de Ligt.